-Views on Gender Roles
+4.6 Views on Gender Roles

 The results also revealed that 43% of participants maintained more conservative views, often aligning with cultural and religious norms.
 This reflects the mixed attitudes toward feminism within the Gen-Z cohort in Africa.

-Table 4: Views on Gender Roles
+Table 4.
+Views on Gender Roles